verivital/behaverify/metamodel/README.md

 		initial_values {} end_initial_values
 		update {
 			write_environment {
+				#comment#
-				#comment# when we bake, we can end up with 0 cookies (meaning baking isn't finished), or any number of positive cookies #end_comment#
+				when we bake, one of the following happens:
+				1. we end up with 0 cookies (meaning baking isn't finished)
+				2. we end up with any number of positive cookies
+				#end_comment#
 				python_function { 'cookie_robot_interface.bake()' } end_python_function
 				update_values {
 					environment_statement {